colab-coop/bylaws/ARTICLE-3.markdown

 shall rotate on and off council in a manner that provides opportunities for all to participate.

+For decisions affecting the entire Cooperative, council members may present decisions on Loomio (or any other tool agreed upon by the council) for council approval.
+The council members are expected to vote within a period of 7 days.
+If any council member choses not to vote, the definition of consensus will be considered as consensus among those who voted.

 ### Section 3.5 Org Areas and Working Groups

 The membership shall have the option of establishing subsets of the